okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/android/sdksteps.md

 ### Access token management

 The SDK communicates with an Okta server using HTTPS protocol and requires an access token for user authentication and authorization.
-For authentication flows and requesting access tokens, use the latest verion of the [Okta OIDC SDK](https://github.com/okta/okta-oidc-android).
-In order to enroll a push authenticator, the access token needs the `okta.myAccount.appAuthenticator.manage` scope.
+For authentication flows and requesting access tokens, use the latest version of the [Okta OIDC SDK](https://github.com/okta/okta-oidc-android).
+To enroll a push authenticator, the access token needs the `okta.myAccount.appAuthenticator.manage` scope.
 You can also use this scope for the following operations:

-* Enroll and un-enroll user verification keys
+* Enroll and unenroll user verification keys
 * Update device token for push authenticator enrollment
 * Request pending push challenges
 * Enable and disable CIBA capability for push authenticator enrollment
 * Delete push authenticator enrollment.
   < **Note:** Applications that use sensitive data shouldn't store or cache access tokens or refresh access tokens that the `contain okta.myAccount.appAuthenticator.manage` scope.
-Instead, reauthenticate the user and get a new access token.
+Instead, re-authenticate the user and get a new access token.

   High risk operations include the following:
   * Enroll push authenticator